Having a water dispenser means that you have to clean it regularly to avoid ingesting any nasty bacteria.

 8. Clean The Air Flow Vents

 Look for a buildup of excessive dust in the cooler's back air vents.
-Similar to dust on refrigerator vents, too much dust makes the cooling systems work harder and wears down the system.
+Similar to dust on refrigerator vents (see also 'How To Clean Refrigerator Coils'), too much dust makes the cooling systems work harder and wears down the system.

 To get rid of the dust, use a vacuum with a hose-mounted dusting attachment or a disposable duster.